Checklist for the February 2025 LSST DESC Virtual Collaboration Meeting

-Here are a few useful things you can do to prepare yourself for the fifth Virtual Collaboration Meeting!
+Here are a few useful things you can do to prepare yourself for this Virtual Collaboration Meeting!

 Access meeting resources

-Check out the logistics page for details on e.g., participation modes, remote and in-person logistics as well as computing resources, Slack channels, Zoom, and Wonder.me access.
+Check out the logistics page for details on e.g., remote logistics as well as computing resources, Slack channels, and Zoom.

 Remind yourself of our Code of Conduct which applies to all participants.